OpenZeppelin/openzeppelin-foundry-upgrades/DEFENDER.md

 forge script <path to the script you created above> --ffi --rpc-url <RPC URL for the network you want to use>
 ```

-The above example calls the `Upgrades.deployUUPSProxy` function with the `useDefenderDeploy` option to deploy both the implementation contract and a UUPS proxy to the connected network using Defender.
+The above example calls the `Upgrades.deployUUPSProxy` function with the `defender.useDefenderDeploy` option to deploy both the implementation contract and a UUPS proxy to the connected network using Defender.
 The function waits for the deployments to complete, which may take a few minutes per contract, then returns with the deployed proxy address.
 While the function is waiting, you can monitor your deployment status in OpenZeppelin Defender's [Deploy module](https://defender.openzeppelin.com/v2/#/deploy).

 ### Non-Upgradeable Contracts